SuperpowersCorp/longboye/README.md

 it will process each file (when given files), or each `.hs` file in each directory recursively (when given directories).

-The [examples/](examples/) directory shows an example of many different imports pulled from open source projects.
-For examples see the Longboye source code, [eg. Longboye/Imports.hs](/../tree/master/src/Longboye/Imports.hs).
+For examples of Goodboye™ format, see the Longboye source code, [eg. Longboye/Imports.hs](/../tree/master/src/Longboye/Imports.hs).
 Longboye eats it's own dog food. 🐶